 Cullman is a somewhat small city located in the state of Alabama.
 With a population of 16,034 people and six constituent neighborhoods, Cullman is the 41st largest community in Alabama.

-Cullman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cullman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cullman is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Cullman who work in sales jobs (15.69%), healthcare (13.17%), and office and administrative support (10.35%).
+There are especially a lot of people living in Cullman who work in sales jobs (12.06%), office and administrative support (10.01%), and healthcare (8.74%).

-The population of Cullman overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Cullman, 23.16% have at least a bachelor's degree.
+The education level of Cullman citizens is a little higher than the average for US cities and towns: 24.78% of adults in Cullman have at least a bachelor's degree.

 The people who call Cullman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cullman residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cullman include German, English, Scottish, and French .
+Important ancestries of people in Cullman include Irish, German, English, French, and Italian.

 The most common language spoken in Cullman is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Italian.